chandan-24/Javascripts/README.md

 # Javascripts
-the repo contains various files for javascript training.
+the repo contains various files from javascript training and practice.